Embracing Imperfection: AI in academia

 “AI was most definitely used in writing this article.”

 Avi’s article captures the essence of one of the hottest debates ongoing in the academic and research circles — should academia, and thus the field of education, fend off or embrace the use of AI?
-He elaborates as to why academic journals should not jump the gun with generative AI (Gen AI) content-detection tools considering the high false-positive rates with many (if not all) of them, including the one offered by Turnitin, the paragon of plagiarism detection.
+He elaborates as to why academic journals should not jump the gun with generative AI (Gen AI) content-detection tools considering the high false-positive rates with many (if not all) of them.

 Arguably the most riveting recommendation in the article is delivered in its climax.
 Avi rightly implores the publishing industry to utilize AI tools and technology to level the playing field for English-as-second-language scholars, thus promoting DEI, as well as aiding basic education processes.
 Both, of course, with the employment of AI guardrails, if one is wondering.